 Initially, bronchiectasis was described in the early 19th century by Laennec.
-Bronchiectasis is a chronic condition characterized by permanent and irreversible dilatation of the bronchial airways and impairment of mucociliary transport mechanism due to repeated infection leading to colonization of organism and pooling of the mucus in the bronchial tree.
+Bronchiectasis is a chronic lung disease characterized by persistent and lifelong widening of the bronchial airways and weakening of the function mucociliary transport mechanism owing to repeated infection contributing to bacterial invasion and mucus pooling throughout the bronchial tree.
 Bronchiectasis is responsible for the significant loss of lung function and one that can result in considerable morbidity and even early mortality.

 Historically, the most common cause of bronchiectasis was thought to be an antecedent respiratory infection, often during childhood.
 The causes are idiopathic, acquired, or infection-related.

 Altered immune response